-- For two or more dwellings on a lot, a site analysis diagram and design response statement are provided that demonstrate the way in which the site has been developed within the constraints and opportunities of the site; - For two or more dwellings on a lot, the minimum area per dwelling is 450 square metres in the General Residential (R1) Zone; - Dwellings at the street frontage "address the street" by presenting their front doors and windows to the street; - Driveways are to be concrete or bitumen sealed from the road to the property boundary; - Manufactured homes are not permitted below the corresponding LEP minimum lot size for a dwelling house; - For developments of more than 3 dwellings on a lot, - o Straight driveways longer than 10m without relief are avoided. - A single driveway access may serve a maximum of two dwellings. - Walls longer than 10m are to be avoided. - o Views down a driveway shall be to a landscaped area at the end of the driveway.
+- For two or more dwellings on a lot, a site analysis diagram and design response statement are provided that demonstrate the way in which the site has been developed within the constraints and opportunities of the site; - Dwellings at the street frontage "address the street" by presenting their front doors and windows to the street; - Driveways are to be concrete or bitumen sealed from the road to the property boundary; - Manufactured homes are not permitted below the corresponding LEP minimum lot size for a dwelling house; - For developments of more than 3 dwellings on a lot, - o Straight driveways longer than 10m without relief are avoided. - o A single driveway access may serve a maximum of two dwellings. - o Walls longer than 10m are to be avoided. - o Views down a driveway shall be to a landscaped area at the end of the driveway.